KaveeshBaddage/Tesseract-Web-App-Java-Backend/README.md

     tesseract <imagefileLocation> stdout -l sin --tessdata-dir=<tessdataFileLocation>

 ### Build the application
+You have to checkout to the relevant branch of this repository according to your deployment server environment.

+If you are running this application in Linux environment, You have to checkout to the **linux** branch.
+Or if it is Windows environment, you have to checkout to the **windows** branch.

-You can get relevent frontend application's code base from [here](https://github.com/KaveeshBaddage/Tesseract-Web-App).
+You can get relevant frontend application's code base from [here](https://github.com/KaveeshBaddage/Tesseract-Web-App).

 All the instructions to
  - Build the frontend application